Story and photos by Jay Villa

 As everyone knows, it’s been a hot minute since we’ve attended any car shows regularly.
 This year, we’ve only attended 3 so far; Spring Break Jam, Illegal Toys, and this show.
 Getting back to a show and seeing friends we haven’t seen in quite a while felt great – like a family reunion.

-For the 3rd year in a row, the event was held at the Pasadena Convention Center, just on the outskirts of Houston, TX.
+For the 3rd year in a row, the event was held at the Pasadena Convention Center, just on the outskirts of Houston.
 Approximately 250 of the area’s custom cars, trucks, bikes, and bicycles were on site for a perfect Sunday afternoon.
 Many of the top rides were housed inside the front hall.
 Outdoors in the arena area, spectators were treated to the sounds of many artists including Carley Coy of Dopehouse Records, and Lil’ Young of Swishahouse, who closed out the show.

-There was a pre-show hop that took place the night before in Baytown, TX, hosted by the boys of Baytown 281, so you can imagine that it was a special treat to see that there were hoppers on the show ground ready to do their thing.
+There was a pre-show hop that took place the night before in Baytown, Texas, hosted by the boys of Baytown 281, so you can imagine that it was a special treat to see that there were hoppers on the show grounds ready to do their thing.
 Several hoppers came out to show skills on the switch to a packed hop pit of spectators.
 It was a decent and unexpected showing.

 This is the last stop for the WEGO Tour for 2019.
 When asked, Jon said he hasn’t quite started to work on the 2020 show schedule just yet, but that he did want to make some changes for the future.
 What those changes are?
 Your guess is as good as ours.
 We would like to thank Jon Chuck, Dani and Eli Cancino, and of course Helen Carmona for working as hard as they all do to present top notch events.
 And moreover, we would like to thank them for always making us feel like family.